 To set up these measures you will require the School: Assessments: Administer permission.

-You can set up these measures by going to Students > Assessments > Assessment Policy > School Assessment Measures.
+You can set up these measures by going to Students > Assessments > Annual Policy > School Assessment Measures.

 To copy a measure you had last year, click the green Copy measure from button.